vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/2_sthirI-karaNa-vibhAgaH/24_sAdhyopAya-shodhanAdhikAraH.md

 24 BHAKTI NOT INCONSISTENT WITH SVARUPA 875

 (b) It cannot be stated that the self or soul is, in its essential nature (svarupa), incapable, as the Sankhya saya, of being a doer, and is therefore incapablo, by its very nature, of performing upasanas.
 For the self is a doer in bhakti (or upa. sanas) and the like is in the performance of prapatti, and in rendering service (to Bhagavan and to Bhagavatas).
-As stated in the Brahma Sutras: "The 'Self is a doer (capable of endea vour or effort); otherwise the sāstras which enjoin doing certain things and refraining from certain other things would have no purpose or aim", and again, “This "doership of the self is dependent on Brahman" As stated in these passages, the self is a doer capable of endeavour, though his being a doer is dependent on Bhagavan.
+As stated in the Brahma Sūtras: "The 'Self is a doer (capable of endea vour or effort); otherwise the sāstras which enjoin doing certain things and refraining from certain other things would have no purpose or aim", and again, “This "doership of the self is dependent on Brahman" As stated in these passages, the self is a doer capable of endeavour, though his being a doer is dependent on Bhagavan.
 If it is maintained that the self is absolutely in capable of action, it would follow that, since purposetul action is the sign or mark, of the existence of a thing, the self is void or non-existent.
 If it is held that the self merely exists and is without jnāna (or knowledge), without the desire to act, and without the endeavour or effort needed for action, it would follow that it is incapable also of enjoyment (boktritvam).
 This would mean that samsāra is illusory and that there is no need for any upāya for the attaioment of mokṣa.
 The śloka "Lakṣmī" comes of her own accord to a man who makes no endeavour.
 Another man does not obtain even food, bard though he worke.
 This is also due to past karma" - this śloka should not be inter preted as stating that the upāyas prescribed in the sāstras are all of no use.
 It only emphasises that certain benefits come to a man as a result of certain actions performed in previous (births).

 (c) Nor can it be maintained that upasanas ara, accor. ding to sāstras, against the essential nature of the jiva, because they would bring evil consequences.
 For, unlike actions performed out of the desire for worldly gains (kāmya) and actions prohibited

-19. Brahma Sutras: 2-3-33 20.
-Brahma Sutras: 2-3-40
+19. Brahma Sūtras: 2-3-33 20.
+Brahma Sūtras: 2-3-40

 21. Mahābhārata: Santi Parva;